 Program OverviewPrinter Friendly

-Centennial College’s Law Clerk program is approved by The Institute of Law Clerks of Ontario (ILCO), signalling to employers a high standard of learning.
+The Institute of Law Clerks of Ontario (ILCO) approves Centennial College’s Law Clerk program, which signals to employers a high standard of learning.

-As a result, The Business School program provides you with the opportunity to acquire the skills necessary to practice and succeed in this field.
-During your time in the program, you will attend a wide variety of Law Clerk courses, in conjunction with legal software courses that fully prepare you for employment in the legal profession in just two years.
+As a result, The Business School program will provide you with the opportunity to acquire the necessary skills to practice and succeed in this field.
+During your time in the program, you'll attend a wide variety of Law Clerk courses in conjunction with legal software courses, which will fully prepare you for employment in the legal profession in just two years.

-A unique feature of this business diploma program is a four-day-per-week work placement in the final semester.
-This opportunity provides you with invaluable work experience and allows you to apply your knowledge to real-life legal situations.
+A unique feature of this business diploma program will be a final-semester four-day-per-week work placement.
+Through this opportunity, you'll gain invaluable work experience and apply your knowledge to real-life legal situations.

 Program OutlinePrinter Friendly